Fall is the season for comfort eating, as colder days call for warmer, heartier foods — and these foods usually call for expanded waistlines.

 Fruits for fall.
 Fall fruits include an abundance and variety of apples and pears, which leave no room for disappointment.

 Pantry essentials.
-It’s very wise to have a well-stocked pantry as we head into the colder months, as we tend to spend more time inside, which can sometimes translate into more mindless eating.
+It’s very wise to have a well-stocked pantry as we head into the colder months, as we tend to spend more time inside.
+That can sometimes translate into more mindless eating.

-If we are well-prepared with the best possible food choices, we are more inclined to stay on track and feel good.
+If we’re well-prepared with the best possible food choices, we are more inclined to stay on track and feel good.

 Fall for nuts.
 This year we’ve experienced record-breaking harvests for pistachios, which means delicious choices for snacks, meals and baking.

-You can find amazing recipes at www.settonfarms.com and www.sarasiskind.com .
 I love tossing them into salads and grains, and even using them as a crumbled topping on an apple crisp.
-Setton Farms’ Dark Chocolate Pistachios are also on the top of my list for a satisfying healthy treat.

 So what does your shopping cart look like?